An Interview with Scottish Rockers The King Lot

 Do you have a favourite song to perform live and why?

 CKG: Hearts On Fire I believe is a collective current favourite I think.
 It’s a fast paced fun song that we put everything into.
 It also happens to be our new single….

 How can folks get in touch with TKL?

 CKG: They can contact us via Facebook/Twitter/Instagram etc or email us via the website.

-Throwback to August 2014 when AOR Rockers ‘FM’ sat down with me backstage just before their gig at Warehouse23, Wakefield to have a quick chat about their latest 30th anniversary in music, what’s next for them album wise and how they feel about their audience diversity.
+I sat down with British rockers, FM, @ Warehouse23, Wakefield to chat about their latest 30th anniversary, what’s next for the band, and how they feel about their audience diversity.

 Participants: Steve Overland (Vocals) Jim Kirkpatrick (Guitar)

 Hey guys, how are you?